fiererlab/dada2_fiererlab/dada2_tutorial_16S.md

 R2.flags <- paste("-G", REV, "-A", FWD.RC, "--minimum-length 50")

 # Run Cutadapt
+# Note: If you use a version later than 2.0, you can add a --cores argument to speed this up
 for (i in seq_along(fnFs)) {
     system2(cutadapt, args = c(R1.flags, R2.flags, "-n", 2, # -n 2 required to remove FWD and REV from reads
                                "-o", fnFs.cut[i], "-p", fnRs.cut[i], # output files